Second Order Concentration via Logarithmic Sobolev Inequalities: Introduction

-In this article, we show a second order analogue of Proposition \ref{1.Ordn}.
-Here, the notion of \textit{second} order concentration has two aspects.
-Firstly, it refers to the use of difference operators of second order.
-Secondly, it means that instead of fluctuations of $f - \mathbb{E}f$ we will study fluctuations of $f - \mathbb{E}f - f_1$, where $f_1$ is the first order term in the Hoeff\-ding decomposition of $f$.
-Let us briefly recall the notion of Hoeffding decomposition, which was introduced by W. Hoeffding in 1948 \cite{H}.
+Indeed, the notion of \emph{second} order concentration has two aspects which generalize these observations.
+First, it refers to the use of difference operators of second order.
+Second, it means that instead of fluctuations of $f - \mathbb{E}f$ we will study fluctuations of $f - \mathbb{E}f - f_1$, where $f_1$ is the first order term in the Hoeff\-ding decomposition of $f$.
+Let us briefly recall the notion of Hoeffding decomposition, which was introduced in \cite{H}.
 Given a product probability space $(\Omega, \mathcal{A}, \mu) := \otimes_{i=1}^n (\Omega_i, \mathcal{A}_i, \mu_i)$ and some function $f \in L^1(\mu)$, the Hoeffding decomposition is the unique decomposition

 such that $\int h_{i_1 \ldots i_k}(x_{i_1}, \ldots, x_{i_k}) \mu_{i_j} (d x_{i_j}) = 0$ for all $k = 1, \ldots, n$, $1 \le i_1 < \ldots < i_k \le n$ and $j \in \{1, \ldots, k\}$.
 The sum $f_d$ is called the Hoeffding term of degree $d$ or simply $d$-th Hoeffding term of $f$.
 Note that for $f \in L^2(\mu)$ the $f_j, j \in {\mathbb N}_0$, form an orthogonal decomposition of $f$ in $L^2(\mu)$.